chaitanya-natani/sample/README.md

 # Runbook for Initial Cluster Configuration on Cloud oneFS

-Below are the steps that need to be performed manually in order to provide the minimal configuration needed to access the cluster and proceed.
+* Once the OneFS cluster successfully boots up, user will receive a sequence of prompts in order to perform the minimal cluster configuration before executing the bootstrap scripts.
 These steps can be followed exclusively on the console.

-Upon successful installation of Isilon OneFS, the user will receive a sequence of prompts as shown below:
 ```sh
 Welcome to the Isilon IQ configuration wizard.
 Copyright (c) 2001-2020 Dell Inc. All Rights Reserved.